 3. Shuswap Agriculture Study 4.
 Economic Development Study.
 11. SUSTAINABILITY - How will the proposed project be sustained after the grant funding?
-The programs and services will be sustained by: 1.
-Continuing communication and collaboration among volunteers, professional, and community organizations 2.
+The programs and services will be sustained by: Continuing communication and collaboration among volunteers, professional, and community organizations 2.
 Reviewing the programs and assessing success through discussions with participants, volunteers, and stake holders.
 3. Charging a participation fee for programs.
 Costs may be reduced by using community halls at a reduced fee and through participation of volunteers.
 4. Maintaining a committee of stakeholders, community organizations, and health authorities to collaborate on the development of the programs and measure their success.
 5. Involving professionals and allied health and wellness service providers to offer valuable support and guidance to ensure the sustainability of services provided.
-6. Developing support networks with associations and stakeholders such as the Canadian Diabetes Association and IHA to access developed for examples the Food Skills for Families Program. raililles Frogram.
+6. Developing support networks with associations and stakeholders such as the Canadian Diabetes Association and IHA to access developed for examples the Food Skills for Families Program.
 12. SUPPORT FROM BC HEALTHY COMMUNITIES (BCHC) SOCIETY.
 Applicants approved under the 2018 Age-friendly Communities program may be eligible to apply for a range of services from BCHC Society.
 The purpose of this support is to: 1) engage sector leaders so they can collaboratively prioritize the goals intended to be achieved through their age-friendly community grant; 2) understand and utilize key capacities and innovative practices that will support community groups to bring their age-friendly initiatives to the next level; and 3) determine the next wise actions to achieve the community's age-friendly goals.
 Would you be interested in additional information to learn more about possible supports from BCHC Society?
-Yes ⊠ No □ 13 ADDITIONAL COMMENTS - Please use this space to add any additional comments. · retire in th population of Area C of Columbia Shuswap Regional District is comprised of a large number of ees who enjoy the Shuswap life style There is a large concentration of the population located ee centre of the transportation corridors providing easy access to all seniors.
+Yes ⊠ No □ 13.
+ADDITIONAL COMMENTS - Please use this space to add any additional comments.
+The retire population of Area C of Columbia Shuswap Regional District is comprised of a large number of ees who enjoy the Shuswap life style There is a large concentration of the population located the centre of the transportation corridors providing easy access to all seniors.
 Age-friendly ices are essential as this population ages.
-Extrapolating that statistic to the 7921 people of the South Shuswap where 2,406 (33%) of the population are over the age of 65 and 835 (11%) are over the age of 75 means that 162 seniors will also need help getting good nutrition (all stats from 2016 Census).support the communities of the South Shuswap (page 2 , , , , , 14.
-REQUIRED ATTACHMENTS - Please subn nit the following with your application: ocal government support for the proposed project nt management □ Detailed budget Copies of completed age-friendly plans plans , and/or assessments, or excerpts from higher-level 15. .
+Extrapolating that statistic to the 7921 people of the South Shuswap where 2,406 (33%) of the population are over the age of 65 and 835 (11%) are over the age of 75 means that 162 seniors will also need help getting good nutrition (all stats from 2016 Census).support the need for health and wellness in general and communities of the South Shuswap (page 2 14.
+REQUIRED ATTACHMENTS - Please subm nit the following with your application: Council/Board Resolution - Indicating local government support for the proposed project and a willingness to provide overall grant management □ Detailed budget Detailed budget , and/or assessments, or excerpts from higher-level 15. .
 SIGNATURE - Applications are required to be signed by the local government applicant.
 Please note all application materials will be shared with the Province of BC and BCHC Society.
 Signature Name and Title